-AMD, also known as Advanced Micro Devices, is a Publicly Owned company headquartered in the US.
-Founded in 1969, it employs approximately 25,200 individuals and specializes in semiconductor manufacturing.
-The company reported $34.6B in revenue as of 2025.
-It provides high-performance computing, graphics, and visualization technologies.
+AMD, also known as Advanced Micro Devices, is a publicly owned company headquartered in the US.
+Founded in 1969, AMD employs approximately 25,200 individuals and reported $34.6B in revenue as of 2025.
+The company specializes in semiconductor manufacturing, providing high-performance computing, graphics, and visualization technologies.

 Subscribe for full access to AMD's products in full detail